renpy/renpy/sphinx/source/developer_tools.rst

 * Jump to a label.
 * Interactively try out Ren'Py script statements.
-* Evaluate a python expression or statement to see the result.
+* Evaluate a Python expression or statement to see the result.
-* Trace python expressions as the game progresses.
+* Trace Python expressions as the game progresses.

 Shift+E Editor Support
 ----------------------

-The :var:`config.editor` variable allows a developer to specify an editor command that is run when the launch_editor keypress (by default, "shift-E") occurs.
+The :var:`config.editor` variable allows a developer to specify an editor command that is run when the launch_editor keypress (by default, Shift+E) occurs.

 please see :ref:`Text Editor Integration <text-editor-integration>`